 Mercure Grand Hotel Biedermeier Wien

 €€ | 4 Star | Terrace | Two Restaurants | Spa | Near Train Station

-This Biedermeier-style hotel is located in the old Sünnhof Viennese passageway, steps from Wien Mitte train station.
-Each room has cable TV and, in many cases, a comfortable sitting area.
+Ideal for families, this Biedermeier-style hotel is located in the old Sünnhof Viennese passageway, steps from Wien Mitte train station.
+Each room has cable TV and, in many cases, a comfortable sitting area for extra space.
 There are two restaurants, offering international dishes and Austrian specialties.
-You can enjoy a breakfast buffet served on the cozy garden terrace.
+I recommend enjoying the breakfast buffet served on the cozy garden terrace.

 InterContinental Wien, an IHG Hotel

 €€ | 4 Star | Classic | Great Views | Spa | Restaurant

 The functional façade of this hotel hides a cozy and elegant interior.
 Starting with the wood-panelled lobby, each space is a perfect blend of traditional and contemporary furnishings.
 The classic rooms have nice views of either the Vienna Concert Hall or the Stadtpark.
 The hotel houses a gym, a Viennese Café, and a stylish intermezzo Bar.
 There’s also a Spa, a hairdresser, and a Restaurant Parlor.
 What more could you need?

 €€ | 4 Star | Social Business | Green Hotel

 This social business hotel offers people who have fled their countries training and a real chance to get a job in the hospitality industry.
 You’ll be supporting this wonderful purpose and enjoy a cosmopolitan atmosphere.
 From the creatively upcycled furnishings to the photovoltaics on the roof, the water-saving fittings, and the organic toiletries, you’ll love the eco-friendly details.
 There’s even a vegan-friendly restaurant.